 There are 2 major factors to consider when building and finalizing mock up rooms.
 The next part of the article will deal with these.
 They are discussed as follows:

-Generally, hotels build one mock up room for each style of room being offered by the facility.
-These include single king, double queen and extended stay suite.
+- Generally, hotels build one mock up room for each style of room being offered by the facility.
+These include single king, double queen, and extended stay suites.
 It is also recommended to produce accessible mock up rooms in order to fulfill all ADA requirements.
 In hotels, room dimensions can vary even within similar types of rooms.
-For example, there can be 60 different king size rooms with different dimensions.
-Therefore, it is important to consider each dimension and how it will affect layout.
+For example, there can be 60 different king-size rooms with different dimensions.
+Therefore, it is important to consider each dimension and how it will affect the layout.
 Building 2-3 mock up rooms with dimensional variations should be enough to plan the design for all 60 rooms.
 Room size can also impact furniture size and layout.
 All furniture orders need to be carefully considered before being placed.
 Every detail affects the overall room design and functionality.

 Transforming mock up rooms into a full project plan is a key stage in making sure that brand standards, guidelines, and functionality are uniformly replicated throughout the hotel building.